No results found

 For more detailed information on the steps above, please see this post.

-When your app is sold, you will earn a revenue share of the app’s list price net of applicable taxes.
-The revenue share does not change by country; however you will get a separate payment for each marketplace in which sales occur.
-For electronic payments, the currency of your payment is determined by the currency of your bank account location and for payment by check, you will receive funds in the currency of sale or in US dollars.
+When Amazon sells your app, you will earn a revenue share of the app’s list price net of applicable taxes, which Amazon pays.
+The revenue share does not change by country, however you will get a separate payment for each marketplace in which sales occur.
+For electronic payments, the currency of your payment is determined by the currency of your bank account location and for payment by check, you will receive funds in the currency of sale or in U.S. dollars.

 Please note that this is different than how sales taxes are applied in the U.S.